Fentanyl vs. Morphine

 Fentanyl to Morphine Conversion

-To highlight how much stronger fentanyl is than morphine, look at a fentanyl to morphine conversion chart.
+To highlight how much stronger fentanyl is than morphine, look at fentanyl to morphine conversion chart.
 According to palliative treatment charts, the transdermal skin patch of fentanyl is approximately 80 times more potent than a similar form of morphine.
 This is based on performing a morphine to fentanyl conversion.

 When comparing fentanyl vs. morphine and looking at a fentanyl to morphine conversion, any form of fentanyl is much stronger than any form of morphine.
 For this reason, morphine is typically considered the safer of the two opioids, and morphine has more applications than its stronger counterpart, fentanyl.
-To further understand the fentanyl to morphine conversion, use an online opioid dose calculator or speak with a physician, pharmacist or other medical professional.
+To further understand the fentanyl to morphine conversion, use an online opioid dose calculator or speak with a physician, pharmacist or other medical professionals.

 If you struggle with a fentanyl addiction or a morphine use disorder, don’t hesitate to get help.
 The Recovery Village offers comprehensive rehab treatment locations across the country for drug addiction and co-occurring mental health issues.
 To get started with treatment for yourself or a loved one, call The Recovery Village at 866.789.3873.
 The telephone call is toll-free, confidential and you don’t have to commit to a program over the phone.

 Have more questions about Fentanyl abuse?Read the most frequently asked questions